nortakales/cron-lambdas/README.md

 TODO: another good global install to add is `npm install -g ts-node`

 TODO: Is there anything from SES I can get into CDK?
-I manually set that config up I think TODO leverage utilities classes
+I manually set that config up I think - this might be used across many things though

 Had to upgrade deps to use nodejs lambda, then got crazy cryptic docker error, eventually had to `npm install --save-dev esbuild@0` to use esbuild instead, found that here: https://pypi.org/project/aws-cdk.aws-lambda-nodejs/

 ## Weather Reminder

-TODO cleanup code related to intervals and dates and times TODO More reminders:
+TODO More reminders:
 * heavy rainfall (this might need to be hourly or maybe even can look at minute data to get true downpours)
 * First below freezing (at night) temp of the year